riptano/cdm-java/README.md

 `src/main/sh/build_runnable.sh`

-This will create a JAR with a bash wrapper that you can drop in your $PATH and run like a normal Linux/Mac executable.
+This will create a JAR with a bash wrapper in the `bin` directory that you can drop in your $PATH and run like a normal Linux/Mac executable.

 CDM doesn't currently work on windows as it's dependent on bash and cqlsh.
 There are plans to lift this restriction.